 Christine is a writer, community educator, avid gardener, and proud mom of two beautiful and talented girls.
 She and her husband and youngest daughter relocated from the suburbs to a 120-year-old brick Victorian in old Northeast Kansas City on five city lots in early 2013.

-In addition to running a cleaning biz, and teaching gardening, crafts, and self-sufficiency classes in the Kansas City Metropolitan area while homeschooling her youngest – Christine manages to eke out a few hours each morning for writing.
-She maintains two blogs – The Deadly Nightshade and The Homeschool Advocate.
+In addition to running a cleaning biz and renovating two houses and one Airstream for use as Airbnb locations – Christine manages to eke out a few hours each morning for writing.
+She maintains four blogs – The Deadly Nightshade, this blog, The Learning Advocate, and The Cottages.
 She also writes on a variety of subjects, whatever strikes her interest at the moment.
-She has written and self-published four books:
+She has written and self-published five books:

-Christine is also working intermittently on a non-fiction book – Quit Your Job, Change Your Life: 40 Steps Towards A More Fulfilling Life, a sci-fi series set in the War’s End universe called Gliese 581, and also a fantasy series The Chronicles of Liv Rowan which threatens to encompass twelve separate books.
-In late 2014, she turned her attention towards creating articles for regional and national magazine publications on…
+Christine is also working intermittently on multiple projects, including a non-fiction book – Quit Your Job, Change Your Life: 40 Steps Towards A More Fulfilling Life, a Twilight Zone ‘esque book Schicksal Turnpike, a memoir When God Laughs, a Without a Degree series of books (Start Your Own Housecleaning Biz being the first), a book on renovating not just one house, but two plus an Airstream in I Bought a House for $25 and also a fantasy series The Chronicles of Liv Rowan which threatens to encompass twelve separate books.

 Here are her two favorite quotes: